Fuxfantx/AcAudio/README.md

 -- 1.Create a HitSound Resource
 --
-local ResourceCreated, HitSoundRes = AcAudio.CreateResource(some_buf)
+local ResourceCreated, HitSoundRes = AcAudio.CreateResource(some_buf)   -- some_buf is a Defold Buffer

 -- 2.Create the HitSound Unit Pool
 --